 Pricing tables have become an essential element of every online business website.
 While it can hike up your business if done neatly, it can also be the tombstone of your online business.
 A pricing table’s task is to help users choose the best pricing plan for them based on their needs.
 But we often find the tables dazzling and hard to understand.
 Designing an efficient pricing table requires a subtle yet solid mix of design and usability.
-In this post I’m going to share some tips on creating stunning pricing tables, discuss some of the best practices and present a list of some of the most successful pricing tables out there.
+In this post I’m going to share some tips on creating stunning price tables, discuss some of the best practices and present a list of some of the most successful price tables out there.

-Most of the pricing tables are horizontal because it’s easier to compare the offers and see features.
+Most of the tables are horizontal because it’s easier to compare the offers and see features.
 That doesn’t mean you should always use the horizontal layout, though.
 It really depends on the variety and complexity of the information you want to display in the chart.
 Best practice is to use a horizontal solution when you have to display a lot of features and a vertical one when you don’t have a lot of plans to offer and you’re not planning to include a long list of features.

 Dropbox is an example of vertical layout pricing chart.
 Their plans only have minor differences so this is an efficient way to display them.